Free shipping for orders over 120,00 Lei

 Why are we afraid of tampons?
 Learn all about these menstrual products, starting with their history, popular prejudices and real problems! ➡ See

-Gynecologists recommend organic cotton tampons without fragrance, chlorine or dyes.
-And the good news is that ENROUSH tampons contain only one ingredient: 100% organic cotton, GOTS certified.
-They are free of plastic, fragrance, chlorine, pesticides, GMOs and other toxins.
+Gynecologists recommend organic cotton tampons, free of perfume, chlorine, or dyes.
+And the good news is that ENROUSH tampons contain only one ingredient: 100% organic cotton.
+They are free of plastic, perfume, chlorine, pesticides, GMOs, and other toxins.

 ENROUSH organic tampons are made of 100% organic cotton, which has no side effects on health or the environment.
-In the cultivation of organic cotton, no pesticides are used and agriculture is sustainable, in favor of natural resources and biodiversity.
+Organic cotton is grown without pesticides and is a sustainable agriculture that benefits natural resources and biodiversity.

 Myths about tampons